 - additional platforms at Wendouree, Bacchus Marsh and Ballan stations, with new pedestrian links between platforms

-- new station at Toolern, between Rockbank and Melton, funded by the Victorian Government’s Growth Area Infrastructure Contribution
+- a new station at Toolern, between Rockbank and Melton, funded by the Victorian Government’s Growth Area Infrastructure Contribution

 - new stabling facilities at Maddingley, and the removal of stabling facilities at Bacchus Marsh